musikele/blog-eleventy/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

   - Interview
   - Questions
 title: What is the difference between var, let and const in Javascript
-headerImg: "/images/proxy.duckduckgo.com-2.jpeg"
+headerImg: '/images/proxy.duckduckgo.com-2.jpeg'
-description: 'Var is deprecated; let and const are introduced with es6.
-Let''s see how to use them '
+description: "Var is deprecated; let and const are introduced with es6.
+Let's see how to use them "
 ---

 I did some interviews in the last few days, the role we were searching was "super-duper senior javascript master" so I asked this very simple question as starter:

 > What is the difference between `var`, `let` and `const` to declare a variable?